timothycrosley/preconvert/README.md

             'height_inches': numpy.int_(73)
         })

-3. Enjoy a more comprehensive and configurable serializer!
+4. Enjoy a more comprehensive and configurable serializer!

+!!! note
+    We use numpy integers as an example above.
+    However, you can get this functionality for free simply by installing the [preconvert_numpy extension](https://github.com/timothycrosley/preconvert_numpy): `pip install preconvert_numpy`.
+    Once you do this any call to `preconvert.output.json.dumps` will automatically convert these numpy objects to the appropriate type for you.

 ## Why?